tlawson49/Khan-Academy/README.md

 - Tinkerer - Pause a talk-through and tinker with the code

-- Good Habits
+- Good Habits - Watch part of any video or work on any skill each day for 5 consecutive days

 - Finger or Toes

 - Virus - Share a program you've created via Facebook, Twitter, or email

-- High Five
+- High Five - Five mastery challenges completed

 - Hang Ten

 - Persistence - Answer a problem correctly after having some trouble with a few problems and sticking with the skill

 - Express Yourself - Customize your profile avatar and fill up your display case

+- You Can Learn Anything - You only have to know one thing, You can learn anything.
+Join the movement.

+- Five Is Alive! - Finish 5 practice tasks

+-

 Moon Badges: